zeroarst/qmetry-test-management-gradle-plugin/README.md

 The task publishResultsToQTM always looks for qtmConfig in build.gradle file of your project.
 Provide following details :-

 qtmUrl - url to qtm instance
-qtmProfileApiKey - QTM Profile Key qtmAutomationApiKey - Automation Key automationFramework - JUNIT/TESTNG/CUCUMBER/QAS
+qtmAutomationApiKey - Automation Key automationFramework - JUNIT/TESTNG/CUCUMBER/QAS
-testSuiteName - name of test suite. use %FNAME% to include result file name in suite name testSuiteDescription(optional) - simple description for test suite testResultFilePath - path to result file relative to bild directory platformName(optional) - Name of the platform to connect the suite to platformCreateNew(optional) - true/false to create a new platform if the above mentioned plaform doesnt exist.
-It will use No Platform otherwise.
+testSuiteName - name of test suite. testResultFilePath - path to result file relative to bild directory platformName(optional) - Name of the platform to connect the suite buildName - Name of cycle linked to test suite